 At the time of her inquiry, I was out of town visiting with cousins while happily watching my kids transform into human prunes as they swam in the pool from morning 'til night; so I wasn't able to answer her immediately.

-She had contacted me to simply ask if she could share our story with the 300K+ followers of her wildly popular Instagram feed The Way We Met; but in the absence of my response, her persistence led her to my website where she found my blog Eleven Years of Wedded...
+She had contacted me to simply ask if she could share our story with the 300K+ followers of her wildly popular Instagram feed The Way We Met; but in the absence of my response, her persistence led her to my website where she found a post I wrote about my marriage entitled Eleven Years of Wedded...

-Her discovery of this piece on marriage that I wrote changed her intent.
-She went from just wanting to share our cute "how we met" story to imploring me to allow her to post an excerpt of my marriage blog instead.
-She said what I wrote about my experience was so brave and honest and that my perspective and reality check on marriage was something that would inspire her readers.
+Her discovery of this post changed her initial intent.
+She went from just wanting to share our cute "how we met" story to imploring me to allow her to post an excerpt of my marriage piece instead.
+She said what I wrote about my experience was so brave and honest and that my perspective and reality check on love and marriage was something that would inspire her readers.

 It was an interesting idea... placing my words of sobering reality and an alternate view of "happily ever after" alongside all those tales of romantic adventure and endless love of couples, diverse in age and experience, sharing their story of meeting and falling in love.